 Do not ignore symptoms of bingeing, such as open containers and empty food wrappers.
 Although bulimics and binge eaters eat secretly, they frequently leave clues about their unhealthy habits, kind of like a cry for help.

 It’s important to understand that eating disorders stem from a variety of psychological and emotional issues, and that recovery means far more than breaking habits of starving, bingeing, compulsive exercise, and purging.
 Sufferers must not only learn how to eat healthy, but also discover and correct the underlying problems that contributed to the development of an eating disorder.
 Complete recovery can only be achieved with the help of professional doctors and therapists, but you can play an important role as a supportive and encouraging friend.

 Reach out and let your friend know that you are concerned, and that there are better ways to deal with life’s problems than stuffing and starving.
 Encourage professional help, but expect denial and resistance.
 Don’t dwell on weight or appearance, but discuss health, relationships, and mood.
-Your friend likely has a distorted body image and will not be persuaded to find help by comments that suggest she is too thin (in fact, she may celebrate such a remark).
-Be a good listener, don’t give advice unless it is asked for, and be prepared to suggest where your friend may go for help if she wants it.
+Your friend likely has a distorted body image and will not be persuaded to find help by comments that suggest they are too thin (in fact, they may celebrate such a remark).
+Be a good listener, don’t give advice unless it is asked for, and be prepared to suggest where your friend may go for help if they want it.